 You first need to choose a convenient location for paper training a puppy.
-An area with no carpet is best – probably a corner in the kitchen or laundry room.
-The newspaper should be spread thickly in quite a large area in the beginning.
+For instance, pick an area with no carpet, probably a corner in the kitchen or laundry room.
+In addition, spread the newspaper thickly in a large area in the beginning.

 To make sure she only uses the paper, you need to restrict her movements with barriers of some kind so she remains on the paper.
 This will cause her to associate relieving herself with the feeling of the paper on her paws.

-So that she has access to areas that don’t have paper on them, after a couple of weeks remove some of the paper so that area is smaller.
+So that she has access to areas that don’t have paper on them, remove some of the paper after a couple of weeks.
 Do this slowly so she can get used to it.
-If, at any time, she starts to go outside of the papered area then you’ll need to increase that area again and give her more time so that she can get used to it.
-This does not mean the training is not working – some puppies take up to 12 weeks to train.
+If, at any time, she starts to go outside of the papered area, you’ll need to increase that area again.
+It will give her more time to get used to it.
+This does not mean the training is not working, because some puppies take up to 12 weeks to train.
 Only let your puppy off the papered area if she is eating, sleeping, or been supervised.

 More info on how to train a puppy

-For more detailed information on house training a puppy, you should read the downloadable eBook called The Ultimate House Training Guide.
-This guide contains all the tips you need to know to successfully house train your dog.
-It is well worth the small investment and comes with a money-back guarantee.
-You’ll see how, with a little patience and persistence, you can house train a puppy with love and affection.
+For more detailed information on house training a puppy, download the eBook called The Ultimate House Training Guide.
+This guide contains all the tips you need to successfully house train your dog.
+It is well worth the small investment and you’ll see how, with a little patience and persistence, you can house train a puppy with love and affection.
 Click here to get your copy today: The Ultimate House Training Guide.